cpacilio/marvel_continuity/README.md

 Astonishing X-Men #13-24 + Giant Size Astonishing X-Men #1

 ### Notes
-- Astonishing X-Men #7-12: Prof. X is in Genosha
 - Excalibur #8: Avengers Disassembled happens.
 Magneto brings Scarlet back to Genosha
 - Deadly Genesis: Prof. X is revealed to have lost his powers in the aftermath of House of M but he has regained the use of his legs; Rachel Summers is part of the group
 - Civil War: the Sentinels guard the school, therefore it happens during decimation